Why is Thumb Drive Vulnerable?

 The NIST believes in meticulously managing the use of thumb drives and other portable storage devices.

 - No personal devices must be used on federal systems.
 Only the devices owned and provided by the Commerce Department can be used on official systems.
-It restricts the risk and the thumb drives issued to the employees are preloaded with security structure.
+It restricts the risk and the thumb drives issued to the employees are preloaded with a security structure.

 - Each system must have a secure configuration.

-- All Windows based systems have Autorun/play functions disabled.
+- All Windows-based systems have Autorun/play functions disabled.

 - All systems are under constant monitoring and assessment of the security risks.

 - All systems are enabled for the discovery of threats and recovery from the threats.

 - The latest patches, security updates, and antivirus signatures are kept up to date.